 This is one I still struggle with.
 I always have done.
 But it’s an important factor in succeeding in the blogging world – because there will always be someone who is doing better than you or getting more work, or jetting off to more amazing destinations.
 I am improving at concentrating on my own thing, but it’s terribly hard on occasions not to get caught up in what other people are doing.
 Luckily, the travel blogging community is hugely supportive of one another, so even when I do get a case of the green-eyed monster, it’s quick to disappear.
 I also sometimes see it as a good thing, too, there’s nothing wrong in being ambitious and wanting to do well – and your peers are the best people to fire that desire.

 You are the brand

-When I first started My Travel Monkey, I was never pictured, there were no profile shots of me… I just didn’t want to be in front of the camera.
+When I first started My Travel Monkey, I was never pictured, there was no profile shots of me… I just didn’t want to be in front of the camera.
 As time has passed, the slow dawning realisation that I am the brand has finally hit me.
 Granted, it’s taken me a long while to concede this point but now I have, you’ll begin to see ‘me’ being more present.
 So if you want to be a travel blogger, make sure your partner is good with a camera.
 Failing that, resort to the selfie-stick which is what I am going to have to do a lot more!